 Graduate Students

-Kaleigh is a doctoral student in the Human Development and Family Sciences department at UConn.
+Dr. Ligus completed her Ph.D. in Human Development and Family Sciences department at UConn in 2023.
 She completed her Masters' degree in 2019 at UConn, and entered the PhD program in the same year.
 Her research focuses on health policy aimed to improve quality of life for older adults living with chronic disease.

 Sinead Sinnott, M.A.